void

 Background

 Kriegskalender in the context of The Good Soldier Švejk no doubt refers to "Der Soldatenfreund.
 1915 Kalender".
-The quoted field sermon by Feldoberkurat Ibl is almost word by word copied from pages 72 and 73 of this calendar.
+The quoted field sermon by Feldoberkurat Ibl is adapted from pages 72 and 73 of this calendar.

 Der Soldatenfreund was a series of calendars that were published by the firm J. Steinbrener from 1892 until 1919.
 The calendar was issued in several of the languages of the empire: German, Hungarian, Czech, Polish...
 Steinbrener were headquartered in Winterberg (now Vimperk) in the Šumava region, but were represented also elsewhere in Austria-Hungary and even in New York.